 The Father uses time/cycles/seasons to test our understanding, but we usually just see this as a “desert” experience.

-Many of us feel as though we’re in a time (appointment) of being purges, waiting a re-filling.
-Hopefully we would see this as a positive thing and a negative one.
+Many of us feel as though we’re in a time (appointment) of being purged, waiting a re-filling.
+Hopefully we would see this as a positive thing and not a negative one.
 When we do it together, corporately, we a likely then to agree that indeed “God is at work in us.”
-But when it happens to us individually suddenly we feel all alone, deserted by God, and it becomes a negative thing.
+But when it happens to us individually, suddenly we feel all alone, deserted by God, and it becomes a negative thing.
 We are then prone to think that God is hiding from us.

 As the dark night went on all sorts of fears began to encompass him.
 He knew if he gave in and fled the forest, he would fail.
 But if he remained alone all night until the breaking of dawn, he would pass.
 The young man fought his inner fears and stayed on through the night.
 As day broke, he saw a figure dimly in the woods not too far from him.
 As he peered closer he was astonished to see it was his father.
 He had stood on watch for his son all through the night, out of sight, but there nevertheless.

 Such wilderness tests (“dry times”) are for us a TEST not to be endured like the young warrior, but for us to REST in.
 When we have learnt to rest in the test then we shall advance in our maturity with the Father.
 Times like these seem to come in waves or patterns or cycles.
 I find that they usually follow a revelation of some kind.
 Notice how Moses and the Israelites receive a revelation from the Lord and then are put to the test.
 Or Jesus, when after the revelation and confirmation of His messiahship, He is tested in the desert.
-(Luk.
-4:1)
+(Luke 4:1)

 It seems to me that revivals have this same pattern.
 After a revival has hit there will often follow a “quiet” time when the move seems to slacken.
 Some people then claim it’s the fault of the revival leader.
 But not necessarily.
 It may often be the Father testing what we should have learnt through a revival outpouring.